Stock Market Introduction: How I Made My First $100k Stock Trading in College

 Why do I have to provide my social security number?

-Since stock profits are taxed, robinhood and any other trading platform will ask you for your social security number.
+Since stock market profits are taxed, robinhood and any other trading platform will ask you for your social security number.
 This will tie your gains/losses to you and will get reported to the IRS during tax season.
 It is completely secure and legal.
 I have included a link below to explain it a little better.

 Ok great, so how did you make 100k?

-With 100% honesty, the stock market is truly heavily based on luck.
+With 100% honesty, A big factor in succeeding in the stock market is luckiness.
 Luck in the sense on choosing the right stock at the right time and also getting out of a stock at the right time.
 I was an aggressive trader with the mindset that I was willing to lose 100% on my initial investment.
 In the first 3 months of trading I saw my $3,000 investment turn into $750, but I didn’t stop there, I saved up again and restarted with around $2,000.
 My first jackpot was January 1st 2018, I took on option trading (another form of trading in the stock market) where I saw my fortune rise to $16k.
 January was a great month in the stock market and a lot of technology stocks sky rocketed during this period, I had put everything into $SQ (square inc) and $NVDA (Nvidia) and the profit for that month was amazing.
 Like I said earlier in this article the more money you have in the market the more you can make.
-I was then able to flip that $16k to around $50k by going all in $NFLX (Netflix) during their earnings report.
+I was then able to flip that $16k to around $50k by going all in on $NFLX (Netflix) during their earnings report.
 An earnings report is basically like a report card for each company.
 Every quarter public companies have to release to their investor how well they did that quarter and how well they believe they will do next quarter.
 During that quarter Netflix announced a sensational addition of 2 million subscribers on top of what analyst expected.
 After that play, I took my money out and started trading less aggressively, I invested in several safe haven companies and slowly watch my new $50k investment make it way up to $100k.
 Still $50k - $100k is a 100% gain, it’s not easy to able to do this in the stock market and that is where luck played in my favor.

 ***Option trading can get pretty complex and risky so I wouldn’t recommend you jumping directly into it until you are experienced on how regular stock trading works.
-If you do think you have that down already and want to know more on option trading you can follow me on twitter(@Mordi_trades) and I can help you get started. **
+If you do think you have that down already and want to know more on option trading you can follow me on twitter(@_Mordie) and I can help you get started. **

 Thanks for reading!